 If parents have always given in to a child’s wants instead of teaching them to deal with conflicts and mistakes, they need to help him or her build those skills, says Deerwester.
 “It’s about starting where you are.”

 One way to encourage a less self-centered worldview?
 Encourage kids’ natural altruism by asking them to think of ways to contribute to their community.
 When children understand that they can make a worthwhile contribution, their life may stop revolving around the latest toy or tech obsession.
+You can also give your kids many gifts by way of life lessons – and those don’t cost a thing.

 “(Kids) should understand that we all have a responsibility to our family and our community,” says Lowe-Greenlee.
 “And we don’t just take, we give back.”